bastian-weber/Ct/readme.txt

 ============================================== Linux ==============================================

 	-	OpenCV can be compiled using cmake and make
-	-	FFTW can be built by calling configure (make sure to set the float precision flag) and then make
 	-	Qt can be downloaded precompiled as an installer version

 Then just use cmake as on Windows.